McFranko/FrankocoinCore/readme.md

 version.
 This also has the side effect of making Frankocoin much more private than bitcoin.
 On bitcoin, you can find the balance of any address just by looking at the blockchain.
-With this protocol however, there isn't any info about the transactions displayed on the blockchain, just their fingerprint.
+With this protocol however, there isn't any info about the transactions displayed on the blockchain, just their hash.

 Discord: McFranko#0251